Mike Macdonald

-Michael Macdonald (born June 26, 1987) is an American professional football coach who is the head coach of the Seattle Seahawks of the National Football League (NFL).
-He previously served as the defensive coordinator for the Baltimore Ravens from 2022 to 2023.
+Michael Macdonald (born June 26, 1987) is an American professional football coach who is the head coach for the Seattle Seahawks of the National Football League (NFL).
+He began his career with the Baltimore Ravens in 2014, serving as a defensive assistant.
+In 2021, Macdonald left the Ravens to become the defensive coordinator of the Michigan Wolverines.
+He rejoined the Ravens a year later as their defensive coordinator, a position he held from 2022 to 2023.
+Macdonald was named the head coach of the Seahawks in 2024 and led them to a victory in Super Bowl LX over his hometown New England Patriots in his second year.

-Macdonald attended the University of Georgia, where he began his coaching career as a graduate assistant in 2010.
-He previously served as an assistant coach for the Ravens and at the University of Michigan.

 Early life

-Macdonald was born on June 26, 1987, in Boston, Massachusetts.
-He attended Centennial High School in Roswell, Georgia.
-He played baseball and football at Centennial but saw limited action as a senior due to injuries.
+Macdonald was born on June 26, 1987, in Boston, Massachusetts, and grew up a fan of the New England Patriots.
+He attended Centennial High School in Roswell, Georgia, where he played baseball and football at Centennial.
+Macdonald played linebacker and fullback for the Knights, but frequently suffered stingers and eventually tore his ACL while practicing for what would have been his last high school game.

-He next attended the University of Georgia where he studied finance at the Terry College of Business and graduated summa cum laude in 2010.
-He was a member of Sigma Phi Epsilon and, while still a student at Georgia, he also coached high school football at Cedar Shoals High School in Athens, Georgia.
+Macdonald attended the University of Georgia, where he studied finance at the Terry College of Business and graduated summa cum laude in 2010.
+Macdonald is a member of Sigma Phi Epsilon and, while a student at Georgia, he coached high school football at Cedar Shoals High School in Athens, Georgia.

 Coaching career

 Georgia

 In May 2010, Macdonald joined Mark Richt's coaching staff as a graduate assistant with the Georgia Bulldogs football program.
 He also served as a safeties and defensive quality control coach at Georgia from 2011 to 2013.
-In 2013, while coaching at Georgia, he earned a master's degree in sport management.
+In 2013, while coaching at Georgia, Macdonald earned a master's degree in sport management from the Mary Frances Early College of Education at the University of Georgia.